Behavior-Semantic Scenery Description (BSSD) of Road Networks for Automated Driving: RELATED WORK

 The related work shows various approaches to model the surrounding scenery.
 With current methods the elements as perceived by the human eye are represented in ontologies to model the relations in between them.
 This representation of the element rather than the information that the element carries results in a big amount of data that needs to be interpreted in order to use it for the automated driving task.
 Lanelet2 \cite{Poggenhans.2018} seems to be a promising approach to explicitly represent traffic rules, but still lacks to represent the explicit demanded behavior for a scenery.
 So far, the derivation and representation of the behavior of HAV is based on traffic rules, common sense rules or safety analyses.
 Expert knowledge is often used in addition to complement the resulting behavior specification.

 Overall, scenery and behavior are often represented in separate ways, which usually requires at least one additional step in the derivation process.
 There is no approach specifying the demanded behavior based on the scenery within a HAV has to operate.
 Furthermore, the different dimensions of behavior rules are not examined or modeled separately.
-Therefore, the requirements derived in section \ref{requirements} are only partly and not holistically met in the current related work.
+Therefore, the requirements derived in Section \ref{requirements} are only partly and not holistically met in the current related work.
 As a result, we investigate a new semantic description, directly linking the scenery with its demanded driving behavior.
-This description has the potential to reduce the effort of the development, safety verification and validation as well as safe operation of HAV.